Emotional wellbeing support for primary school aged children

 Visit the emotional wellbeing advice and guidance for schools section which has useful advice for transition.

 Barnardo’s have created a leaflet full of advice and activities for Year Six pupils to allow them to explore their thoughts and feelings as they transition to secondary school.
 Download a copy of the leaflet below.

 Barnardo's Year 6 Transition Guide

 3.56 MBDownload resource

 Other resources supporting emotional wellbeing for return to schools

 Looking after staff wellbeing

-Re-integrating back to school life can be a challenge at any time but that demand is even higher during the current climate of uncertainty.
+Integrating back to school life can be a challenge at any time.
 Here is information, resources and services that should support you, your colleagues and your school families in this process.

 Supporting vulnerable pupils